MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-devify-a-project.md

 ---
 title: How to install the Azure Developer CLI
-description: How to convert a simple application to an Azure dev-enabled template. ms.date: 04/12/2021 ms.topic: conceptual ms.custom: devx-track-azdev
+description: How to convert an application to an Azure dev-enabled template. ms.date: 04/12/2021 ms.topic: conceptual ms.custom: devx-track-azdev